Heisenbergjs/heisenberg/readme.md

 ## A project base for building modern JavaScript applications

+Please note that current Heisenberg is under _very_ active development.
+Large changes may happen often until we hit V1.0.0.

 ### Features

 * Not a framework, but a base project to help you structure your JavaScript code and files.